-Written by Jacinta Humphrey, a Peer Learning Advisor (PLA) at La Trobe.
+Written by Jacinta, a Peer Learning Advisor (PLA) at La Trobe.
 PLAs are experienced students specially trained to help others with study and assessments.
 To get help from a PLA, access the PLA drop-in service during semester.

 Exam time is here, and it’s important to be prepared for the big day.
 Here are my top tips for what to do before and after your exam.

 Before your exam

 Not everyone is a big fan of breakfast, but you should try to eat something before your exam.
 It doesn’t have to be a massive spread of bacon and eggs, just something to fuel your brain for the task ahead.
 It’s also important to stay hydrated – I like to keep a water bottle next to me throughout the day.
 And of course, make sure you have some snacks prepared in case you get hungry during the exam!

 Online exams are a new thing for most of us.
 Make sure you know exactly how your exam will work before the timer starts.
 Do you know how to access the exam?
 Is it on LMS or do you access via another link?
 It’s important to have all this information ready to go so you can easily refer to it on the day.
 This will help to reduce stress levels and will ensure you turn up on time.

 3. Find your focus

 In the last hour or so before your exam starts, try to get yourself into the right head space.
 You might want to switch off from social media, take some deep breaths, or listen to some relaxing music.
 Find what works for you and focus on the task at hand.
 Then it’s time to click on the link and start your exam.
 You’ve got this!